NSAHIFA/hugo-site/README.md

 # hugo-site
-Repo for testing Hugo on AWS
+This is a repo for testing the automatic deployment of static Hugo content on AWS S3 using AWS CodeBuild.